If you’re thinking about taking a mortgage for purchasing a home then this article will show you:

 Mortgages can be risky depending on what repayment plan you choose to take and your income.
 Remember to think about your finances smartly and know what you can afford.

 If you can’t afford to keep up with the payments your home WILL be repossessed (we can stop house repossessions) by the lender.

 How Do I Know If I Can Afford A Mortgage?

-There are tools online that you can use to work out if you can afford a mortgage, such as the Emerald Finance Mortgage Calculator.
+There are tools online that you can use to work out if you can afford a mortgage, such as the Money Helper Mortgage Calculator.
 On this mortgage calculator you have the following options to help you find out what you can afford:

 - Loan Amount – the amount outstanding on your mortgage or the amount of money you wish to borrow.

 - Term (years) – the length of your mortgage.

 - Interest Rate – the rate of interest you are currently paying on your mortgage.